Nutricalboii/Nutricalboii/README.md

 ## Signature

-> I experiment where theory meets hardware, build where failure is possible, and use AI as a tool — because systems that survive reality are never accidental.
+> <h1 I experiment where theory meets hardware, build where failure is possible, and use AI as a tool — because systems that survive reality are never accidental.h1>